collocations.org

 PHRASES

-a feeling/sense of panic, in a state of panic, a look of panic
+a feeling of panic, a sense of panic

 Report an error or submit a comment/suggestion on panic